Demonstration of Gd-GEM detector design for neutron macromolecular crystallography applications: Introduction

 \section{Introduction}

 The European Spallation Source (ESS)~\cite{ESS} in Lund, Sweden is foreseen to start the scientific user programme in 2025, and the construction phase will be complete by 2027.
 It will become the world's most powerful thermal neutron source with a significantly higher brilliance than at existing reactor sources such as the Institut Laue-Langevin (ILL)~\cite{ILL} or other spallation sources such as the Spallation Neutron Source (SNS)~\cite{SNS} and the Japan Proton Accelerator Research Complex (J-PARC)~\cite{J-PARC}.
 15 neutron instruments constitute the initial instrument suite at ESS~\cite{Peggs2013, Andersen2020}.
 For each of the instruments efficient thermal neutron detectors are a crucial component~\cite{Kirstein2014}.
-The Macromolecular Diffractometer NMX~\cite{NMX2020, Andersen2020} requires three 51.2 x 51.2~cm$^{2}$ detectors with reasonable detection efficiency and sub-mm spatial resolution.
-While spatial resolution is often used as a requirement for macromolecular crystallography detectors, it is worth noting that the shape and width of the point spread function has an even larger effect on the ability to reliably measure the intensities of diffraction spots.
-Neutron image plates~\cite{Niimura1994} that are used at reactor sources macromolecular crystallography instruments have a sufficient spatial resolution, but lack the time resolution needed at spallation source instruments.
-Scintillation based detectors~\cite{Hosoya2009, Coates2010} offer time resolution, but are currently limited to about 1~mm spatial resolution.
+The Macromolecular Diffractometer NMX~\cite{Andersen2020} requires three 51.2 x 51.2~cm$^{2}$ detectors with reasonable detection efficiency (around 25$\%$ for cold neutrons in the center of the wavelength range from 1.8 to 10 \AA) and sub-mm spatial resolution~\cite{NMX2020}.
+While spatial resolution is often used as a requirement for macromolecular crystallography detectors, it is worth noting that the shape and width of the point-spread function have an even larger effect on the ability to reliably measure the intensities of diffraction spots.
+Neutron image plates~\cite{Niimura1994} that are used at reactor sources macromolecular crystallography instruments have a sufficient spatial resolution of 200~$\mu$m, but lack the time resolution needed at spallation source instruments.
+Scintillation-based detectors~\cite{Hosoya2009, Coates2010} offer time resolution, but are currently limited to about 1~mm spatial resolution.